martincjespersen/DaAnonymization/README.rst

         "Deloitte, mit cpr er 010203-2010, telefon: +4545454545 "
         "og email: martin.martin@gmail.com",
-        "Hi, my name is Martin Jespersen and work in Deloitte. " "I used to be a PhD. at DTU in B-cell immunoinformatics " "at Anker Engelunds Vej 1 Bygning 101A, 2800 Kgs.
+        "Hi, my name is Martin Jespersen and work in Deloitte. " "I used to be a PhD. at DTU in Machine Learning and B-cell immunoinformatics " "at Anker Engelunds Vej 1 Bygning 101A, 2800 Kgs.
 Lyngby.", ]